 ABOUT THE E-RESOURCE

-The cases have been carefully commissioned to match course content across the full range of social science disciplines and also to meet the needs of researchers internationally.
+Methodological concepts can often appear rather abstract, particularly to students.
+By demonstrating how methods have been used in actual projects, the case studies complement theoretical understanding by exploring the difficulties, nuances and real-life decisions that researchers face.
 Cases can be searched by method, discipline, or academic level.
 Learning objectives and discussion questions are also available for each case to support teaching and learning.

 SAGE Research Methods Cases is available on the same platform as SAGE Research Methods.
 This means that the two products can be cross-searched simultaneously.
 SAGE Research Methods Cases is available as an add-on to SAGE Research Methods and also as a standalone product.

 SAGE Research Methods Cases focuses on methodology rather than disciplines so it supports students and researchers across a broad range of subject areas including Business & Management, Counseling, Criminology, Education, Geography, Health & Social Care, Media & Communication, Politics & International Relations, Psychology, and Sociology.

 - Methods map: an interactive visualization of the relationships between methods techniques and approaches, built on a comprehensive bespoke taxonomy and linked to relevant content on the site